-All student-athletes who complete each and every race in a season shall be awarded an additional 25 season bonus points.
+All student-athletes who compete in each and every race in a season shall be awarded an additional 25 season bonus points.

 If a race is canceled, it will not count as a season race and season bonus points shall still be awarded if all other season races are completed.
-In the event a student athlete does not complete a race due to a mechanical, crash, illness, or other similar circumstances out of his or her control, that is considered an incomplete and no season bonus points will be awarded.